google/fuzzer-test-suite/README.md

 # fuzzer-test-suite

-:zap: **NOTE: Fuzzer-test-suite has been replaced by [FuzzBench](https://github.com/google/fuzzbench).
+:zap: **NOTE: For most use cases, fuzzer-test-suite is superseded by [FuzzBench](https://github.com/google/fuzzbench).
+We recommend using FuzzBench for all future fuzzer benchmarking.
 FuzzBench is based on many of the same ideas as FTS, such as realistic benchmarks (it actually uses some benchmarks from FTS) but has many improvements such as a free service and a design that makes adding new fuzzers and new benchmarks easier.**

 This is a set of tests (benchmarks) for fuzzing engines (fuzzers).